meniku/NPBehave/README.md

 The current state can be retrieved with the `CurrentState` property

 ### The Clock
 You can use the clock in your nodes to register timers or get notified on each frame.
 Use `RootNode.Clock` to access the clock.
+Check the [`Wait Task`](http://github.com/meniku/NPBehave/blob/master/Scripts/Task/Wait.cs) for an example on how to register timers on the clock.

+By default the behavior tree will be using the global clock privoded by the `UnityContext`.
+This clock is updated every frame.
+There may be scenarious where you want to have more control.
+For example you may want to throttle or pause updates to a group of AIs.
+For this reason you can provide your own controlled clock instances to the `Root` node and `Blackboard`, this allows you to precicly control when your behavior trees are updated.
+Check the [Clock Throttling Example](https://github.com/meniku/NPBehave/blob/master/Examples/Scripts/NPBehaveExampleClockThrottling.cs).

 ## Node Type Reference